How to Clean a Dishwasher

 - Sprinkle the bottom of the dishwasher with baking soda.

 - Run a second normal cycle.

 This will clean out the unit of any remaining soap or rinse aid residue, and grease buildup.

 - As the vinegar breaks down residue and hard water deposits, a small amount of silt or other deposits may collect in the bowl.
 This is considered normal.

 - A few drops of scented essential oils may be added to the vinegar, if desired.

-A citric acid bath is another option to clean a dishwasher using brands like Lemi-Shine or Finish.
-To perform this type of cleaning:
+A citric acid bath is another option to clean a dishwasher using brands like Lemi Shine or Finish.
+To do this type of cleaning: